pegasus-kv/release-cli/README.md

 pull-request is released or pre-released we usually use Github Labels, for example a label '1.11.7' to the PR.

-So the entire procedure of release can be concluded:
+So the entire procedure of a release can be concluded:

-0. Review what're changed recently.
+0. Review what are changed recently.
 1. Cherry-pick some pull-requests.
 2. Tag this release.
 3. Label the included pull-requests.